 \begin{proof} For the sake of contradiction, let us assume that $S \setminus g(\x')= \emptyset$, i.e., the sample vertices in $\x'$ are disjoint from $S$.
 Then, by Definition~\ref{def:strong-sample}, $g(\x)$ remains the same as outgoing edges from vertices in $S$ should not affect the sample set.
 But then, $S \setminus g(\x)= \emptyset$, which is a contradiction. \end{proof}

-In the next theorem, we provide a characterization of the sample function of impartial strong sample mechanisms.
-The theorem essentially states that the only possible way to choose the sample set must be independent of the graph.
+In the next theorem, we provide a characterization for the sample function of deterministic impartial strong sample mechanisms in the single nomination model.
+The theorem essentially states that the only possible way to choose the sample set must be independently of the graph.

-\begin{theorem} Any impartial deterministic strong sample mechanism $(g,f)$ selects the sample set independently of the nomination profile, i.e., for all $\x,\x' \in \mathcal{G}^1$, $g(\x)=g(\x')=S$. \end{theorem}
+\begin{theorem} In the single nomination model, any impartial deterministic strong sample mechanism $(g,f)$ selects the sample set independently of the nomination profile, i.e., for all $\x,\x' \in \mathcal{G}^1$, $g(\x)=g(\x')=S$. \end{theorem}

-\begin{proof} Consider any sample mechanism $(g,f)$ and any nomination profile $\x \in \mathcal{G}^1$.
-It suffices to show that for any vertex $u$, and any deviation $x'_u$, the sample set must remain the same, i.e., $g(x'_u,\x_{-u},)=g(x)$.
-If $u\in g(x)$, this immediately follows by Definition~\ref{def:strong-sample}.
-In the following, we prove two claims that this is also true when $u \notin g(\x)$; Claim~\ref{LB:StrongSamplek:lemma1} treats the case where $u$ is a winner of a profile, while Claim~\ref{StrongSamplek:lemma2} treats the case where $u$ is a not a winner.
+\begin{proof} Since we are in the single nomination model, without loss of generality, we can use the simplified notation $x_{u}=v$ instead of $x_{u}=\{(u,v)\}$ for any graph $\x \in \mathcal{G}^1$.
+Consider any sample mechanism $(g,f)$ and any nomination profile $\x \in \mathcal{G}^1$.
+It suffices to show that for any vertex $u$, and any alternative vote $x'_u$, the sample set must remain the same, i.e., $g(x'_u,\x_{-u},)=g(\x)$.
+If $u\in g(\x)$, this immediately follows by Definition~\ref{def:strong-sample}.
+In the following, we prove two claims showing that this holds also when $u \notin g(\x)$; Claim~\ref{LB:StrongSamplek:lemma1} treats the case where $u$ is a winner of a profile, while Claim~\ref{StrongSamplek:lemma2} treats the case where $u$ is a not a winner.